instancio/instancio/website/docs/user-guide.md

 ## Reproducing Failed Tests

-Since using Instancio validates your code against random inputs on each test run, having the ability to reproduce a failed tests with previously generated data becomes a necessity.
+Since using Instancio validates your code against random inputs on each test run, having the ability to reproduce failed tests with previously generated data becomes a necessity.
 Instancio supports this use case by reporting the seed value of a failed test in the failure message using JUnit's `publishReportEntry` mechanism.

 ### Seed Lifecycle in a JUnit Jupiter Test

 Instancio initialises a seed value before each test method.
-This seed value is used for creating all objects during the test method's execution, unless another seed is specified explicitly using the {{withSeed}} method.
+This seed value is used for creating all objects during the test method's execution unless another seed is specified explicitly using the {{withSeed}} method.

 ``` java linenums="1" title="Seed Lifecycle in a JUnit Test" hl_lines="5 7 10 13 15"
 @ExtendWith(InstancioExtension.class)